Kyza/linux-like-windows-terminal/README.md

 ## Installing ZSH (Optional)

-Installing ZSH is the same as on Linux.
+Installing ZSH requires downloading ZSH from [here](https://packages.msys2.org/package/zsh?repo=msys&variant=x86_64) and extracting the contents into `C:/Program Files/Git`.

+The easiest way to extract the archive is by using [PeaZip](https://peazip.github.io/zst-compressed-file-format.html).

 You can use vanilla ZSH or almost any framework you choose, but I recommend [Zsh IMproved FrameWork](https://github.com/zimfw/zimfw).

 ## Adding Starship (and ZSH)